kondrak/vkQuake2/README.md

 For extra challenge I decided to base vkQuake2 on the original id Software code.
 Because of this, there are no dependencies on external SDL-like libraries and the entire project is mostly self-contained.
 This also implies that some of the original bugs could be present.

 ## Windows
-- download and install the [Vulkan SDK](https://vulkan.lunarg.com/)
+- download and install the latest [Vulkan SDK](https://vulkan.lunarg.com/)
 - install [Visual Studio Community](https://www.visualstudio.com/products/free-developer-offers-vs) with the MFC package
 - install Windows Universal CRT SDK and Windows SDK 8.1 or just the latest Windows 10 SDK (the latter requires all project files to be updated)
 - open `quake2.sln` and choose the target architecture (x86/x64) - it should build without any additional steps